Silent Night, Bloody Night: Copyright status

+Television broadcast

 In 1974, television broadcasting rights to the film were sold to CBS for $300,000, who subsequently screened it as a midnight movie.
 The film was also shown on Elvira's Movie Macabre, part of WWOR-TV's Fright Night beginning in 1978, and became a staple of late-night television in the November and December months.
 Despite the film's dark subject matter and depictions of violence, the network chose to air it at Christmastime each year.
 Executive Larry Casey commented on it, saying, "Don't get me wrong.
 I loved White Christmas and traditional holiday movies.
 But how many times can you watch those things?
 We always pushed the envelope on Fright Night, and Silent Night, Bloody Night was a great fit.
 WOR never got any complaints for showing it that I heard about."